-During Years 10 and 11, our students study a range of courses which lead to IGCSE exams.
-Specifically designed to meet the needs of students at international schools, courses lead to globally-respected qualifications equal to the GCSE exams taken by students in the United Kingdom at the same age.
-Cambridge IGCSE is the world’s most popular international qualification for 14 to 16 year olds and is taught in over 10,000 schools in more than 160 countries.
+In Years 10 and 11, our students study a range of courses that lead to IGCSE (International General Certificate in Secondary Education) examinations at the end of Year 11.
+Specifically designed to meet the needs of students at international schools, courses lead to globally- respected qualifications equal to the GCSE examinations taken by students in the United Kingdom at the same age.
+Cambridge IGCSE is the world’s most popular international qualification for 14–16 year-olds and is taught in over 10,000 schools in more than 160 countries.

-For students in Year 12 and 13, the IB Diploma is a two-year course following on directly from IGCSE.
+For students in Years 12–13, the International Baccalaureate Diploma Programme (IBDP) is a two-year course following on directly from IGCSE.
 It provides greater breadth and depth of study than many national systems allow and is an internationally recognised qualification for university entrance.